UMR-CNRM/operadar/README.md

 - [ ] implement the LIMA/LIMH options for AROME (need rain and cloud water concentration)
 - [ ] add the radar geometry option (with elevations and beam filtering with gaussian)
 - [ ] link this project with tmatrix DPOLSIMUL git (which produces the required tables !)
+- [ ] put Tmatrix tables online so that every one can get them
+- [ ] put one MesoNh and one AROME example test files